 In 1757, the regiment initially served with the Army of Germany, taking part in the capture of Wesel where it remained in garrison.
-Somewhere between August 23 and September 6 1757, the regiment joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach.
+Somewhere between August 23 and September 6, the regiment joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach.
 On September 27, it was brigaded with Cossé Brissac Infanterie and La Viefville Saint-Chamond Infanterie under Prince Camille in the second line of the left wing of the Franco-Imperial army.
 On November 5, under the Comte de Lorges, it took part in the disastrous Battle of Rossbach where it was placed in the second line of the centre.
 In this battle, it lost Captain Dieffenthaler wounded and taken prisoner; Grenadier Captain Reich and Lieutenant Muller, killed; Captain Waldner and one lieutenant wounded.
 At the end of the year, it took its winter-quarters on the Fulda River in Hessen.

-On April 13 1759, the regiment took part in the Battle of Bergen where it formed part of the third line of the right wing under the command of Prince Camille de Lorraine.
+On April 13 ,1759, the regiment took part in the Battle of Bergen where it formed part of the third line of the right wing under the command of Prince Camille de Lorraine.
 The regiment was deployed in column behind the village of Bergen.
 In June, during the French offensive in Western Germany, the regiment was part of the main army under the command of the Marquis de Contades where it was deployed in the second line, on the left wing of the infantry centre.
 The regiment then took part in the defence of Wesel, threatened by the Hereditary Prince of Brunswick.